How to Make A Fireplace Bellows

 I started out by hand-drawing a shape that I liked.
 Since both sides of my drawing were not completely symmetrical, I used . trick that I've picked up over the years.
 Choose which side of the drawing that you like most.
 Then, find the center point of your entire drawing.
 Draw a line down the center, and fold it in half.
 Trace on the outside of the side you liked best onto the now folded side.
 Then, unfold and cut it out.
 It should be perfectly symmetrical.
 This is an easy way to get both sides of a shape perfectly symmetrical, even if you draw them by hand.

 I grabbed a piece of maple that was about an inch thick and cut out two pieces on the miter saw.
-Each time I use my miter saw since adding on the extension wings makes me really glad that I did that project.
+Each time I use my miter saw since adding on the support arms makes me really glad that I did that project.
 It is so much easier and safer to handle material now.
 I don't remember the exact length of this bellows, but I was making mine longer/larger than most I have seen.
 I will be the primary user of this, and I have long arms, so I wanted it to be able to reach the fire easily without me having to bend down as much.

 Next, I stuck the two boards together with some carpet tape, traced out the design from my template onto the boards and took it over to the bandsaw to cut out the shape.
 I stayed outside of my line just a little so I could refine it later.
 I refined that line and shape with some files, rasps, a spokeshave and a random orbit sander.
 Really anything you have will work here...just so long as you can smooth out your shape and get rid of any tool lines the bandsaw left on the edges.